Nursing – Accelerated

 Applicants must hold an unencumbered LPN license or be an Arkansas Certified Paramedic.
 Paramedics must also achieve a C or above on the HESI EMS-ADN Entrance Exam.
 Testing is available to the general public via UA-Little Rock Testing Services.
 Information and scheduling information can be found here.

 Four college courses are required to begin the program of study.
-These courses must be completed or in progress at the time of application.
+These courses must be completed or in-progress at the time of application.

 • Anatomy and Physiology I with Lab and an additional required Science with Lab (8 credit hours)